I have managed the planning, development and launch of multiple bioinformatics resources:

 user support sites:

-Over the last years Biostar powered sites met the information needs
+Over past five years Biostar powered sites met the information needs

-of over three million users and served over six million pageviews.
+of over ten million users and served over fifty million page views.

 Research orientied software projects that I have been responsible of: